Federal Socialist Forum, Nepal

 The Federal Socialist Forum, Nepal (संघीय समाजवादी फोरम, नेपाल; abbreviated FSFN) was a democratic socialist political party in Nepal.
-The party was formed on 15 June 2015 from the merger of the Madhesi Jana Adhikar Forum, Nepal, the Federal Socialist Party Nepal and the Khas Samabeshi Party.
+The party came into being on 15 June 2015 with the merger of the Madhesi Jana Adhikar Forum, Nepal, the Federal Socialist Party Nepal and the Khas Samabeshi Party.
 On 6 May 2019, the party merged with Naya Shakti Party, Nepal to form Samajbadi Party, Nepal.

 History

 Foundation

 On 14 June 2015 the Madhesi Jana Adhikar Forum, Nepal, the Federal Socialist Party Nepal and the Khas Samabeshi Party announced that they were to merge on 15 June 2015 to intensify their efforts to revive the fast “fading” Madhesi and Janajati movement in the country.
-The party was formed with Upendra Yadav and Rajendra Shrestha as co-chairs of the party and Ashok Rai as the parliamentary party leader.
+The party was formed with Upendra Yadav and Rajendra Shrestha as co-chairs and Ashok Rai as the parliamentary party leader.
 The new party had a total strength of 15 in the Constituent Assembly of Nepal following the merger (10 from MJF-N and 5 from FSPN).

-On 19 June 2017, Sarita Giri led Nepal Sadbhawana Party decided to merge with the party.
+On 19 June 2017, Sarita Giri-led Nepal Sadbhawana Party decided to merge with the party.